-There were nine issues found in the assessment process that rose to the top.
+There were eight issues found in the assessment process that rose to the top.
 To identify the top needs, Conduent HCI reviewed and compared the findings across all three data sets; the community survey, focus groups and the secondary data.
-Identified needs overlapped across all three data sets.
+There were eight needs which overlapped across all three data sets.